LoicZHU/wr-training-course/README.md

 # Training course
 "Training course" project is a 1 month project (_still WIP_).<br/>
-It is an app of an another bigger project for a LMS website.
+It is an app part of an another project for a LMS website.
+It is not "responsive design", but desktop only.

 ## Install dependencies
 If you have MongoDB installed on your computer, you can install dependencies.